NeoLorenzo/productivity-pwa/README.md

 This section outlines the planned features and improvements for the application, serving as a public roadmap.

-Add a way to toggle between daily, weekly, monthly, and all time view for average day chart and harmony score.
+- Add a way to toggle between daily, weekly, monthly, and all time view for average day chart and harmony score.
+- Improve heatmap modal when user clicks on heatmap, hoinestly we could just toss it and allow the user to scroll/select different months/years.

 ---